 If you like to fold from diagrams, you can download these instructions I have put together for folding the traditional origami heart.
 This will subscribe you to the mailing list for this site, so you’ll get notified of future updates and posts to the site.
 These diagrams also include a template for folding a heart using the design of the US flag.
-[Link to sign up to get a copy of the instructions]

 If you prefer to fold from video, I’ve got you covered there too!
 Below you’ll find the video I put together showing how to make this heart model.

 For more inspirations and tutorials, check out my YouTube channel here and be sure to subscribe so you don’t miss the next video.

 If this design has inspired you, there are plenty of other origami hearts you can try!
 Robert Lang has an excellent Origami Valentine model.
 This is a high intermediate design.
 For something simpler, try Home is Where the Heart Is.

 The late Francis Ow is known for several different models, but he made origami hearts something of a speciality.
 His website Owrigami.com is still available and is now curated by Nick Robinson.
 Note that it’s on an HTTP link rather than a more secure HTTPS one, so if you’re using Google Chrome to access it, the browser will probably bring up a screen warning of all kinds of impending doom.
 It shouldn’t be a problem though.
 Hit ‘continue to site’ and you’ll be fine.

 Around the time that lockdowns became widespread across the world, Sara Adams of HappyFolding.com put a video up on her YouTube channel showing 14 different heart and home models.
 I’ve included that video here – you might like to take a look.
 I recommend checking out the rest of her channel as well.
 She’s got some great models and tutorials available.